19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Making or possessing equipment for making a false instrument with intent to induce prejudice

-Part vii — Offences included as serious offences
+Part VII — Offences included as serious offences